 Our sustainable forestry business can have a big impact on the global effort to combat climate change.
 This is something, as a company, we are deeply committed to, and it is why we are working with a wide array of local and international partners to ensure that we follow the highest standards and best practices — to ensure our project is a meaningful part of the solution.

 Conserved Areas & Native Species

 Forest First Colombia is committed to conserving all indigenous forest areas.
 These are deemed “protected no-go areas” within Forest First Colombia’s internal plantation management plan.
 They are made up of riparian forest and palm forests “morichales,” which are linked to sensitive biodiversity.
-Our Plantation Management Plan calls for the development of only 60% of our total land holdings, with the remaining 40% set aside for conservation and regeneration of grasslands and planting of native species.
+Our Plantation Management Plan calls for 30-40% of our total land holdings to be set aside for conservation, regeneration of grasslands and planting of native species.

 The very high patterns of rainfall, matched with local burning practices, have resulted in highly leached tropical soils, with very low organic matter, which severely limits their use for agricultural purposes.
 To make matters worse, the burning, over many decades, has also resulted in a hard crust that causes rainfall to pond on the surface and then run off instead of infiltrating the soil.
 The runoff increases erosion and high-water flows in all the water courses.

 We understand that the impact such projects can have on water availability can be a concern.
 Fortunately, that is not an issue in our case.
 With more than 2,300 mm of rainfall a year, together with practices that respect natural drainage lines and wetlands, our plantation areas will not have a significant impact on water availability.